piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 2. Paste style into a style (custom entry)
 3. Open a chat in the project, ensuring the style is active

 * Sonnet is weirdly unstable at the start with simple greetings.
-It's actually better if you come out the gate strong, like "hot sex scene" or something lol
+It's actually better if you come out the gate strong, like "hot sex scene" or something lol.
+I need to work on this.

 ## Tips
 - Opus is easier than Sonnet